 There is no such thing as too much support.

 The sole purpose of The Dragonfly Foundation is to bring comfort and joy to patients and their families during some of the hardest times anyone can go through.
 Like a bandage, Dragonfly provides distractions, community connections and care packages to relieve some of the pain and isolation that is experienced throughout treatment and long-term recovery.
-With their 12 programs, including WEEKLY events and support services, The Dragonfly Foundation is there to remind patients and families that there is light in even the darkest moments.
+With their programs, support services, and multiple WEEKLY event opportunities, The Dragonfly Foundation is there to remind patients and families that there is light in even the darkest moments.

 We are not alone when we are a part of the Dragonfly Family.

 Q: What is the procedure required to become a Dragonfly Family?

 A: Caregivers should register eligible patients through a Partner Hospital’s Social Work Department.
 Currently, Dragonfly serves cancer and bone marrow transplant patients (from birth to age 30).